Stagecoach CABERNET SAUVIGNON

 Stagecoach Vineyard has become one of the most renowned vineyards in Napa Valley.
 We find ourselves in great company with thirty of Napa's elite winemakers who have the opportunity to craft premium wines from the fruit of this challenging, dramatic terrain.

 Captivated by the character and complexity found in these mountain grapes, we began our association in 2005 with our first Stagecoach Cabernet Sauvignon.
-Today we manage five vineyard lots in the Stagecoach Vineyards producing Cabernet Franc, Malbec, Petit Verdot and two blocks of Cabernet Sauvignon.
+Today we oversee five vineyard lots in the Stagecoach Vineyards producing Cabernet Franc, Malbec, Petit Verdot and two blocks of Cabernet Sauvignon.

 Our Stagecoach Cabernet Sauvignon is a limited production wine only made in specific years where the harvest is of particularly high quality.
 Click on the particular wine below to review our historic range of Stagecoach Cabernet Sauvignon wines.